kajic/jquery-animateNumber/README.md

 jquery-animateNumber
 ====================

-Used on elements that contain a number (integer or float) to animate the number to a new value over a short period of time.
+Use on elements that contain a number (integer or float) to animate the number to a new value over a short period of time.

 ### Usage